contextgeneric/cgp-patterns/content/associated-types.md

 }
 ```

-Through this example, we can see that CGP allows us to define context-generic providers
-that are not only generic over the main context, but also all its associated types.
-Compared to regular generic programming, instead of specifying all generic parameters
-by position, we are able to parameterize the abstract types using _names_, in the form
+This example shows how CGP enables us to define context-generic providers that are not just generic over the context itself, but also over its associated types.
+Unlike traditional generic programming, where all generic parameters are specified positionally, CGP allows us to parameterize abstract types using _names_ via associated types.
-of associated types.

-## Defining Abstract Type Traits using `cgp_type!`
+## Defining Abstract Type Traits with `cgp_type!`

-The type traits `HasTimeType` and `HasAuthTokenType` follows similar boilerplate,
-and it may quickly become tedious as we define more abstract types.
-To help with
-defining such type traits, the `cgp` crate provides the `cgp_type!` macro that
-allows us to have much shorter definition as follows:
+The type traits `HasTimeType` and `HasAuthTokenType` share a similar structure, and as you define more abstract types, this boilerplate can become tedious.
+To streamline the process, the `cgp` crate provides the `cgp_type!` macro, which simplifies type trait definitions.

+Here's how you can define the same types with `cgp_type!`:

 ```rust
 # extern crate cgp;